 I am expertly efficient with all math up to precalculus.
 Also, I KNOW COMMON CORE!!
 Yes, I can take that confusing, convoluted monkey off your back and make sense of it with your student.

 I can not only teach them how to do the math, but how to make sense of it so they understand it.
-I guearantee my services.
+I guarantee my services.

 This is my passion and my life.
 We change lives by helping students understand math, and I guarantee we will not only see improvement in math, but in their overall attitude and abilities of handling problem sovling in general.